HARMFUL ALGAL BLOOMS

 What are Harmful Algal Blooms (HABs)?

-Check out our 2023 Summer Intern Presentations
+Check out our 2023 Intern presentations

 Blaine High School Senior Myca Andruscavage’s presentation on HABs and her work with the Drayton Harbor Oyster Company

-Check out the summaries from the HABs team for August and September 2023.
+Summaries from the HABs team for August and September 2023.

 The August 2023 report of the Drayton Harbor Harmful Algal Bloom Hunters project

-Here is data from the summer of 2023 compiled by the HABs team.
 PST refers to paralytic shellfish toxin, which the WA Department of Health found when analyzing the tissue of sampled mussels.
 Alexandrium is the phytoplankton that produces this type of toxin.
 A correlation was found between the amount of PST, Alexandrium, and the seawater temperature; PST and Alexandrium tend to peak when seawater temperatures are moderate and decrease when temperatures are either above or below Alexandrium resilience levels.

 Drayton Harbor Plankton Gallery: